ambitioninc/gclient-service-account-auth/docs/index.rst

 ============================

 Authorizing server to server communications with Google's APIs should be easy.
-However, it can be difficult to understand how to use server-to-server authorization, based on Google's `Service Accounts`_, instead of the better-documented three-party oauth flow.
+However, it can be difficult to understand how to do authorization based on Google's `Service Accounts`_, instead of the better-documented three-party oauth flow.
 This library attempts to streamline this process.

 It makes authetication and authorization as simple as creating an instance of the `AuthorizedService` class, with the name of your project and the name of the API to authorize for.
-To get started, see the `quickstart`_ guide.
+To get started, see the :ref:`quickstart` guide.

 .. _Service Accounts: https://developers.google.com/accounts/docs/OAuth2ServiceAccount